PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - Other antagonists
 	- Hrothgar
 	- Church of the Silver Flame
 		- **Secret**: Doesn't actually know where the Silver Flame is kept.
-		- Lost an ancient artifact that only a few knew about
 		- Any means justify the ends
 	- Boromar clan
 		- Seeks the Dragonshard and fragments for none other than the promise of wealth and power